InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 -   Base image for all is `ScienbtificLinux-7-NoGui`

 >   The control-plane and worker have publicly-accessible Floating IPs attached
-    and it's these IP that are used in the `cluster.yml` we create for installing **rke**.
+    and it's these IPs that are used in the `cluster.yml` we create for installing **rke**.

 With the instances created we run our `site-rke.yaml` playbook